railwayapp/docs/src/docs/reference/logging.md

 title: Logging
 ---

+Logs for services deployed to Railway are made availabe for you to diagnose issues or track performance.

+## How it Works

 Any build or deployment logs emitted to standard output or standard error ( eg. `console.log(...)`) is captured by Railway to be viewed or searched later.